garfix/nligems/doc/internals.md

 - Montague grammar
 - feature unification

+#### Semantic specialists

-___semantic specialists___ are hard-coded functions that transform parts of a syntactic structure into a semantic structure.
+semantic specialists are hard-coded functions that transform parts of a syntactic structure into a semantic structure.
 They are used heavily by Winograd's SHRDLU.
 The technique is not portable to other domains and requires expert information about a system's inner workings.

+#### Montague grammar

-___Montague grammar___ is Montague's attempt to express natural language in Predicate Logic.
+Montague grammar is Montague's attempt to express natural language in Predicate Logic.
 The composition techniques are ___lambda abstraction___ and ___lambda reduction___.
 The resulting semantic expression is in classic Predicate Logic and includes many quantifiers (∀ and ∃), and logical operators (→, =).
 Apparently it is hard to extend to anything other than simple sentences.

+#### Feature unification

-___Feature unification___ is based on the idea that each semantic constituent has some features (like "number", "passive", "agr").
+Feature unification is based on the idea that each semantic constituent has some features (like "number", "passive", "agr").
 When the constituents are connected, the features must match and their values are inherited up the tree.
 This is the approach CLE has taken, and they were able to address many grammatical phenomena with it.

 #### Quantifier Scoping